camunda/blog.camunda.org/content/post/2020/07/camunda-optimize-31-released.md

 instances where a certain flow node is taking longer or shorter than you expected.

-You can find the new *Flow Node Duration Filter* in the Report Edit mode alongside the Process Instance Duration Filter under the category *Duration*.
+You can find the new *Flow Node Duration Filter* in the report edit mode alongside the Process Instance Duration Filter under the category *Duration*.